 In fact, you might head home after the show feeling as warm and fuzzy as a twinkle-eyed character from a Hallmark Christmas rom-com––which would suit Nyfors perfectly.
 “I watch at least one of these movies every day over the holidays,” she says.
 “I think we all love them because they’re charming, innocent and also a little bit of mindless cotton candy––in a good way!”

 Merry Kissmass––A Royal Romance runs at the Improv Centre on Vancouver’s Granville Island (1502 Duranleau Street) from November 20 to December 24.
-For more information and to book tickets, click on the advert below:

 Tune in and tinsel up with